 FACT: The VA’s access standards developed by the VA are similar to those successfully used in the military’s successful TRICARE program – which has a government-run component and a private sector component.
 Veterans still keep the VA as a viable option while allowing more veterans to access care in the community.

 The VA MISSION Act was ultimately developed to improve access to care while expanding the health care options available.
 Opponents know, however, that giving veterans more choices means the VA’s grip on the reins of veterans’ health care will loosen, as resources begin to follow the veteran, not prop up the bureaucracy.
 What’s important, though, is not where the resources go, but that they go to deliver the best care to the veterans who need it.

 It’s not about undermining or destroying the VA.
 Rather, it is about the veteran.
 It’s about making the VA one of the options for veterans seeking quality care, not the only option.
 It is important to note, under the law and these draft standards, veterans will still have the option to stay in the VA health care system, and it should be a quality option for them.

 October 1, 2019 – Deadline to implement an IT system to support the Caregivers Program.

 December 6, 2019 – Deadline to submit Innovation Center pilot program waiver requests for congressional approval.
 Deadline for the VA to submit a report on the types and frequency of care sought through community providers.

 These new access standards put power into the hands of veterans, right where it belongs.
 We need you to show your support for more health care options for veterans.
-Make a public comment in support of these new access standards and more options for veterans.

 Make your voice heard!
 Let Washington know you support giving veterans more health care options!